Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from

 If they aren’t challenged and improving, they’re not really going to feel engaged with the game.

 If they’re too good and starting to lose interest, upgrading their racket size to the next age range might be the key to reengaging.

 At the end of the day, talking with your child about where they are with their tennis journey is also a good idea.

 This will give you a better idea of what they’re expecting out of the game, where their challenges are, and it all leads to insight into their gear.

 Time for Your Kid to Decimate Junior Tennis

 There’s a lot to learn and kids can get frustrated rather easily.
 Tennis is a technical sport that requires time and patience to get the hang of it.

-It’s extremely important to have the right junior tennis racket for the job so that you can be assured that your child has the necessary tools to be successful on court.
+It’s extremely important to have the best junior tennis racket for the job so that you can be assured that your child has the necessary tools to be successful on court.